The Seljuk Han of Anatolia

 the relationship of the Seljuks with their rivals the Danishmendids, who joined forces with the Seljuks

-to combat the Crusaders, but turned antagonistic once they were gone.
+to combat the Crusaders, but turned antagonistic once again after they were gone.

 However, all was not bleak for the Seljuks, as they soon rallied.
 Retrenched in their central Anatolian plateau, they garnered forces to do battle against the Lombards at Amasya (1101), where the hot August sun and the lack of water proved disastrous to the Crusaders.
 Another major success against the Crusaders was won at Ereğli.
 Other victories in less than one month put them back in control of their Central Anatolian lands.
 At the same time, the Danishmendid threat abated, providing the Seljuks an opening to expand to the east towards Malatya (1106) and then onto the Great Seljuk city of Mosul in Iraq (1107).
 However, this expansion effort proved futile and Kılıç Arslan drowned upon his retreat, effectively ending any aspiration of the Seljuks of Rum to conquer the East.
 Rather, they understood that they needed to centralize their political power in the middle of the great Anatolian plateau, with Konya as their capital.